jigpu/linuxwacom-wiki-archive/wiki/Input-wacom_backports.md

 "master" branch rather than one of the upstream mirror branches like "jiri/for-4.6".

+### Creating New input-wacom Branches

+To accomplish the above you will need to create new branches when new branches are created at the (jiri, dtor, etc) kernel remotes.
+To do this, merge master on to the current (soon to be old) import branch (eg jiri/for-4.5).
+Then create a new import branch from the current (now old) import branch.
+Then push those branches up to origin.

+`$ git merge master`
+`$ git branch j46`
+`$ git push origin j46:jiri/for-4.5`
+`$ git push origin j47:jiri/for-4.6`

+...

 ### Backporting Patches to Earlier Kernels

 Backporting requires an understanding of the history of the driver, so